Poodle Hat

-Poodle Hat is the eleventh studio album by "Weird Al" Yankovic, released on May 20, 2003.
+Poodle Hat is the eleventh studio album by the American parody musician "Weird Al" Yankovic, released on May 20, 2003.
 It was the fifth studio album self-produced by Yankovic.
-The musical styles on the album are built around parodies and pastiches of pop of the early-2000s.
-The album's lead single, "Couch Potato", is a parody of "Lose Yourself" by Eminem.
-The single failed to chart, although the album's song "eBay" (a parody of "I Want It That Way" by Backstreet Boys) eventually peaked at 15 on the Bubbling Under Hot 100 Singles in 2007.
+Its musical styles are built around parodies and pastiches of pop of the early 2000s.
+The album's lead single, "Couch Potato", a parody of "Lose Yourself" by Eminem, failed to chart.
+Four years later, the album's song "eBay", a parody of "I Want It That Way" by Backstreet Boys, reached 15 on the Bubbling Under Hot 100 Singles.

-The album featured five parodies.
-Aside from the aforementioned "Couch Potato" and "eBay", the album also spoofs "Hot in Herre" by Nelly, "Complicated" by Avril Lavigne, and "Piano Man" by Billy Joel.
-The album includes six original songs, featuring many "style parodies", or musical imitations of existing artists.
-These style parodies include imitations of specific artists like Ben Folds, Beck, and Frank Zappa.
-A polka medley of popular songs was also included on the album.
-A music video for the song "Couch Potato" was planned but was cancelled due to objections by Eminem.
+The album includes five parodies: "Couch Potato", "eBay", and spoofs of "Hot in Herre" by Nelly, "Complicated" by Avril Lavigne, and "Piano Man" by Billy Joel.
+The album includes six original songs, several of which parody not a song but the styles of Ben Folds, Beck, and Frank Zappa.
+A polka medley of popular songs also appears on the album.
+A music video for the song "Couch Potato" was planned but was cancelled after Eminem objected.

 Poodle Hat was released as an Enhanced CD, meaning that when the disc is placed in a computer, bonus content (including alternate song mixes, short videos, and photo galleries) is viewable.
 The album met with mixed reviews from critics; some felt that the album represented an artistic misstep for Yankovic, whereas others enjoyed its skewering of early 2000s popular culture.
 The album peaked at number 17 on the Billboard 200.
-The album also peaked at number 12 on the Billboard Comedy Albums chart, making it the first of Yankovic's records to earn a position on said chart.
+It was the first of Yankovic's albums to make the Billboard Comedy Albums chart, where it peaked at number 12.